pyomeca/bioptim/README.md

 ### Enum: ControlType
 The type the controls are.
 Typically, the controls for an optimal control program are constant over the shooting intervals.
-However, one may wants to get non constant values.
+However, one may want to get non-constant values.
 `Bioptim` has therefore implemented some other types of controls.

 The accepted values are:
 - CONSTANT: The controls remain constant over the interval.
-The number of control is therefore equals to the number of shooting point
+The number of control is, therefore, equal to the number of shooting points.
 - LINEAR_CONTINUOUS: The controls are linearly interpolated over the interval.
 Since they are continuous, the end of an interval corresponds to the beginning of the next.
-There is therefore number of shooting point + 1 controls.
+The number of control equals the number shooting point + 1.

 ### Enum: PlotType
 When adding a plot, it is possible to change the aspect of it.

 The accepted values are:
 PLOT: Normal plot that links the points.
-INTEGRATED: Plot that links the points within an interval, but is discrete between the end of an interval and the beginning of the next one.
+INTEGRATED: Plot that links the points within an interval but is discrete between its end and the beginning of the next interval.
-STEP: Step plot, constant over an interval
+STEP: Step plot, constant over an interval.
-POINT: Point plot
+POINT: Point plot.

 ### Enum: InterpolationType
-How a time dependent variable is interpolated.
+Defines wow a time-dependent variable is interpolated.
-It is mostly used for phases time span.
+It is mainly used for phases time span.
-Therefore, first and last nodes refer to the first and last nodes of a phase
+Therefore, first and last nodes refer to the first and last nodes of a phase.

 The accepted values are:
-- CONSTANT: Requires only one column, all the values are equal during the whole period of time.
+- CONSTANT: Requires only one column; all the values are equal during the whole period of time.
 - CONSTANT_WITH_FIRST_AND_LAST_DIFFERENT: Requires three columns.
-The first and last columns correspond to the first and last node, while the middle corresponds to all the other nodes.
+The first and last columns correspond to the first and last nodes, while the middle corresponds to all the other nodes.
 - LINEAR: Requires two columns.
-It corresponds to the first and last node.
+It corresponds to the first and last nodes.
 The middle nodes are linearly interpolated to get their values.
 - EACH_FRAME: Requires as many columns as there are nodes.
 It is not an interpolation per se, but it allows the user to specify all the nodes individually.
 - ALL_POINTS: Requires as many columns as there are collocation points.
 It is not an interpolation per se, but it allows the user to specify all the collocation points individually.
 - SPLINE: Requires five columns.
 It performs a cubic spline to interpolate between the nodes.
-- CUSTOM: User defined interpolation function.
+- CUSTOM: User-defined interpolation function.

 ### Enum: MagnitudeType
 The type of magnitude you want for the added noise.
 Either relative to the bounds (0 is no noise, 1 is the value of your bounds), or absolute

 The accepted values are:
 - ABSOLUTE: Absolute noise of a chosen magnitude.
-- RELATIVE: Relative noise to the bounds (0 is no noise, 1 is the value of your bounds)
+- RELATIVE: Relative noise to the bounds (0 is no noise, 1 is the value of your bounds).

 ### Enum: Shooting
 The type of integration to perform
-- SINGLE: It re-integrate the solution as a single-phase optimal control problem
+- SINGLE: It re-integrates the solution as a single-phase optimal control problem
-- SINGLE_DISCONTINUOUS_PHASE: It re-integrate each phase of the solution as a single-phase optimal control problem.
-The phases are therefore not continuous.
+- SINGLE_DISCONTINUOUS_PHASE: It re-integrates each phase of the solution as a single-phase optimal control problem.
+The phases are, therefore, not continuous.
-- MULTIPLE: The word `MULTIPLE` is used as a common terminology, to be able to execute DMS and COLLOCATION.
-It refers to the fact there are several points per intervals, shooting points in DMS and collocation points in COLLOCATION.
+- MULTIPLE: The word `MULTIPLE` is used as a common terminology to be able to execute DMS and COLLOCATION.
+It refers to the fact that there are several points per interval, shooting points in DMS and collocation points in COLLOCATION.

 ### Enum: CostType
 The type of cost